 Plantain oil benefits

-Similar anti-inflammatory action also has nettle oil.
+Similar action for inflamed skin also has nettle oil.

 During spring and summertime, you can enjoy the healing effect of plantain leaves and apply them directly to wounds or bruises.

-Herbalists recommend applying the wrinkled leaf of greater plantain first to clean the wound and remove pus (discharge).
+Herbalists recommend first applying the wrinkled leaf of greater plantain to clean the wound and remove pus (discharge).
 Only after the wrinkled leaf of ribwort plantain heals the wound.

-plantain poultice for tooth infection
+Use plantain poultice for tooth infection.

 HOW TO MAKE PLANTAIN OIL